 Step #2: Find a Few Great Homes to Use as “Buyer Attraction Magnets.”

-OK, so you’ve found a hot market – a segment with great potential.
-Now you need to ask yourself, “What are buyers looking for?”
+OK, you’ve found a hot market – a segment with great potential.
+Now you must ask yourself, “What are buyers looking for?”
 Answer: “The perfect home!”

 So let’s go out and find “the perfect home” you can use to attract your buyers.
 You want to locate several truly great homes in that market…homes with great locations, beautiful features, priced right, etc.